Joe Biden’s Viral Quote About Marijuana Is From 2010

-With former Vice President Joseph Biden entering the presidential race this week, there’s been much scrunity on his older statements.
+With former Vice President Joseph Biden entering the presidential race this week, there’s been much scrutiny on his older statements.
 Some of them, on issues related to crime especially, Biden’s previous positions are somewhat at odds with current Democratic views on some issues.

 On Friday, an old quote of Biden’s, in which he referred to marijuana as a “gateway drug,” went semi-viral on Twitter.
 The tweet, from the Twitter account of the website Marijuana Moment, states that “Presidential Candidate Joe Biden Stands On Marijuana: ‘I still believe it’s a gateway drug.
 I’ve spent a lot of my life as chairman of the Judiciary Committee dealing with this.
 I think it would be a mistake to legalize.'”

-While he has not brought up the issue in the opening days of his presidential candidacy, Biden does not appear to have softended his opposition to marijuna legalization.
+While he has not brought up the issue in the opening days of his presidential candidacy, Biden does not appear to have softened his opposition to marijuana legalization.
 According to a Rolling Stone story this week, advocates for liberalization of marijuana laws are opposed to Biden’s candidacy, and even consider him the worst candidate in the Democratic race on that particular issue.

 Several Democratic candidates for the 2020 nomination, including Sen. Bernie Sanders, Sen. Cory Booker, Sen. Elizabeth Warren, and Sen. Kirsten Gillibrand, have called for varying degrees of marijuana decriminalization.
 Even Sen. Kamala Harris, a former prosecutor who has spent much of her career pushing a “tough on crime” imagine, is for decriminalization.
 Booker has even introduced a piece of legislation called the Marijuana Justice Act, which would legalize the drug nationwide.